CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 8

 What three problem does Git & Github solve?
+1 vesion control
+2 Sharing and collabrating
+3 Control over Repositories or files

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+It creates a copy of the oridignal repository on Github account

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+It creates a copy of the orodginal repository on a local machine(computer)

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+is a request made to  propose, discuss, and iterate on changes before you merge the changes into the project.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It is a list of commits made to the repository

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+pushing local commits(changes) to gthub remote

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+A place for version control and collabration.
+It lets us work together on a project from anywhere

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+To save whatever changes you made to a repository(file)

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+Visual Studio Code

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To record changes and why a change was made

 ## Question 18